imlilac/Daneshkar-js-hw-4-ToDoList/README.md

-# Instagram Post
+# To Do List

 ![logo](https://github.com/imlilac/instagram-card/blob/main/img/banner.jpg)

-Designing a simple instagram card using HTML5 & CSS.
+Designing a simple to do list using HTML5 & CSS & JS.

 ## Table of contents